 This module introduces students to the legacy and role of Shakespeare in twentieth and twenty-first century culture.
 It is divided into four main study blocks, focused on Shakespeare in the theatre and Shakespeare in education, Shakespeare in society and Shakespeare in heritage culture.
 Students will explore a number of Shakespeare’s plays as they have been and are used and interpreted within these contexts.
 The module includes opportunities for formative presentation and involves two study days at the Shakespeare Institute in Stratford.

-Language for Literature or Theory for English Literature
+Theory for English Literature